You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 At least, this is what we’re taught to believe about dog socialization.

-What we hear couldn’t be further from the truth about how to properly socialize a dog.
+What we hear on the streets isn’t exactly the best way to go about properly socializing a dog.
 Read on to learn how to socialize your dog in a way that sets them up for success.

 Ok, So What is Dog Socialization?